|

 every auto parts store.
 Carburetor specialty stores generally have

+a selection of main jets for this carburetor.
 There is a pressure valve inside the carburetor body that consists

 of a steel ball and a spring.
 There is a metal rod across the top